joeclark-phd/data-engineers-manual/manuscript/chapter04.md

 transactions in one big process.
 And so on.

-Out of the problems faced by Google, Amazon, Facebook, Yahoo and other web giants emerged new technologies for massive data processing jobs on whole databases.
+Out of the problems faced by Google, Amazon, Facebook, Yahoo and other web giants, new technologies emerged for massive data processing jobs on whole databases.
 Here the challenge is not search-and-retrieval, but figuring out how to parallelize the job so that the database can be split up into chunks over a few dozen (or hundred, or thousand) servers that can all work